Read, download files

 general considerations

-- The client SDK enforces access-rules.
-Some functions allow the user to save a bearer URL which bypasses the security rules (one-off access control).
+- The client SDK is subject to access-rules.
+Some functions allow the user, after access control, to save a bearer URL which is not subject to security rules (one-off access control).

-- Download workflows are influenced by the browser requirements and restrictions.
+- Download workflows are influenced by the browser restrictions.

 get a HTTP URL on the client